vezel-dev/vzl/doc/organization/mission.md

 * Management and moderation of the official community areas of the organization.
 * Promotion of the organization's projects and technologies, and adoption thereof.
-* Registration and management of intellectual property related to the organization's projects.
-* Fundraising for operating costs and project development for the organization and corporation.
+* Fundraising for operational expenses and project development for the organization.